-Police search for missing fisherman
+Fisherman last seen in Waipawa three days ago

 Hawke's Bay police are searching for missing fisherman, Peter Koziol who was last seen by friends on Sunday.

-The 55-year-old, from Palmerston North was last believed to be fly-fishing on the Waipawa River on Monday.
+The 55-year-old, from Palmerston North, was last believed to be fly-fishing on the Waipawa River on Monday.

 Police have concerns for his whereabouts and are urging the public to contact them for any sightings.

-Anyone with information or sightings of Mr Koziol or his vehicle, a blue Ford falcon, registration ZG4508 is urged to contact Hawke's Bay Police on (06) 831 0815.
+Anyone with information or sightings of Koziol or his vehicle, a blue Ford falcon, registration ZG4508 was urged to contact Hawke's Bay Police on (06) 831 0815.

 Advertisement